NationalAssociationOfRealtors/reso-api-server/README.md

  LOG_ENTRY: A boolean value that indicates whether a console log message is generated each time a request is processed..

  METADATA_DEFINITION: The path to the file for the JSON formatted OData definition file that contains RESO Data Dictionary definitions.
+If this parameter is not included, the server will try to look for the package "reso-data-dictionary" which should be included from your root project directory.

 + HTTPS Certificates